 Since having an already-made bed can help reduce stress, your bedroom will likely start to feel like a more relaxing environment.

-But imagine if you walked in and the bed wasn’t made, even if it happened to have freshly cleaned bedding.
-Or what if the hotel services never came in and made the bed each morning.
+Imagine if you walked in and the bed wasn’t made, even if it happened to have freshly cleaned bedding.
+Or what if the hotel services never came in and made the bed each morning?

 Suddenly those places lose a lot of their appeal, right?

-Now, imagine the reverse at home, where your bed is made for you every time you walk in that room to relax or to catch some Zs.
+Now, imagine the reverse at home, where your bed is made for you every time you walk into that room to relax or to catch some Zs.
+You’re more likely to feel pampered as you enter a less stressed or overstimulated environment.

 4. You may notice an improvement in your overall mood.